plushed/Yivo_Search/README.md

 4. Edit this line of the yivosearch.py to reflect your db name. db_path = os.path.join(BASE_DIR, "yivohunt.db")

 ### Modules
-As described above their are currently 6 different modules to query URLs against.
+As described above their are currently 7 different modules to query URLs against.
+Please be sure to observe limitations these services place on volume of querying against the APIs in some cases.

 #### VirusTotal
 Obtain VT API access